JackWFinlay/jsonize/README.md

 ## TODO:
-- Port to .Net 4.6.
+- ~~~Port to .Net 4.6.~~~ Fixed in 1.0.5
+- ~~Remove formatting issues such as empty child arrays on Script tags with no content.~~ Fixed in 1.0.3
+- ~~Change class attribute to array rather than space separated.~~ Fixed in 1.0.2
 - Add support to directly pass in a URL.
-- ~~Remove formatting issues such as empty child arrays on Script tags with no content.~~ Fixed in 1.0.3
 - Add Documentation.

-- ~~Change class attribute to array rather than space separated.~~ Fixed in 1.0.2
+## Licence
+MIT
+See licence.md for details.